Kaminieli Rasaku

 Kaminieli Rasaku (born 12 July 1999) is a Fijian rugby sevens player.
 He won a silver medal with the Fiji sevens team at the 2022 Commonwealth Games in Birmingham.
 He later won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.